-Although the more restrictive work from home job policy announced by Mayor Bruce Harrell in June is comparable to what many private sector employers have announced, concerns about long commutes, exposure to security risks downtown and the risks of bringing COVID-19 home from the office may be enough for some city staff to seek other work from home jobs.
+Although the more restrictive work-from-home job policy announced by Mayor Bruce Harrell in June is comparable to what many private sector employers have announced, concerns about long commutes, exposure to security risks downtown, and the risks of bringing COVID-19 home from the office may be enough for some city staff to seek other work from home jobs.

-A recent poll by PROTEC17, a union representing City of Seattle employees, found that 23% of respondents are “considering separating from city employment due to return-to-office plans” and another 31% said they “wouldn’t rule out the possibility,” according to the Seattle Times.
+A recent poll by PROTEC17, a union representing the City of Seattle employees, found that 23% of respondents are “considering separating from city employment due to return-to-office plans” and another 31% said they “wouldn’t rule out the possibility,” according to the Seattle Times.